Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Limitations

-Our novel representation of neural architectures as algebraic terms could effectively represent any neural architecture.
-While this obviously does not imply that we can represent all neural architectures with a single search space based on our grammar-based approach from \secref{sec:construction}, our search spaces still significantly increase the expressiveness, including the ability to represent common search spaces from the literature (see \appendixref{sec:otherSpaces} for how we can represent the search spaces of DARTS, Auto-Deeplab, the hierarchical cell search space of \citet{liu2017hierarchical}, the Mobile-net search space, and the hierarchical random graph generator search space), as well as allowing search for entire neural architectures based around the popular NAS-Bench-201 search space (\secref{sec:experiments}).
-Thus, our search space design can facilitate the discovery of novel well-performing neural architectures in those huge search spaces of algebraic architecture terms.

-However, there is an inherent trade-off between the expressiveness and the difficulty of search.
-The much greater expressiveness facilitates search in a richer set of architectures that may include better architectures than in more restrictive search spaces, which however need not exist.
-Besides that, the (potential) existence of such a well-performing architecture does not result in a search strategy discovering it, even with large amounts of computing power available.
-Note that the trade-off manifests itself also in the acquisition function optimization of our search strategy \acrshort{search-strategy}.
+Our versatile search space design framework based on \acrshort{cfg}s (\cref{sec:anae}) unifies \emph{all} search spaces we are aware of from literature in a single framework; see \cref{sec:otherSpaces} for several exemplar search spaces, and allows search over all (abstraction) levels of neural architectures.
+However, we cannot construct \emph{any} architecture search space since we are limited to context-free languages (although our enhancements in \cref{sub:cfg_extensions} overcome some limitations), \eg, architecture search spaces of the type $\{a^n b^n c^n|n\in\mathbb{N}_{>0}\}$ cannot be generated by \acrshort{cfg}s (this can be proven using Ogden's lemma \citep{ogden1968helpful}).

-In addition, a well-performing neural architecture may not work with current training protocols and hyperparameters due to interaction effects, \ie, training protocols and hyperparameters may be over-optimized for specific types of neural architectures.
-To overcome this limitation, one could consider a joint optimization of neural architectures, training protocols, and hyperparameters.
-However, this further fuels the trade-off between expressiveness and the difficulty of search.
+While more expressive search spaces facilitate the search over a wider spectrum of architectures, there is an \emph{inherent trade-off} between the expressiveness and the search complexity.
+The mere existence of potentially better-performing architectures does not imply that we can actually find them with a limited search budget (\cref{sub:search_results}); although our experiments suggest that this may be more feasible than previously expected (\cref{sec:experiments}).
+In addition, these potentially better-performing architectures may not work well with current training protocols and hyperparameters due to interaction effects between them and over-optimization for specific types of architectures.
+A joint optimization of neural architectures, training protocols, and hyperparameters could overcome this limitation, but further fuels the trade-off between expressiveness and search complexity.

-Our grammar-based construction of search spaces of algebraic architecture terms also has its limitations.
-In particular, due to the discrete nature of \acrshort{cfg}s we can not easily integrate continuous design choices, \eg, dropout probability.
-Furthermore, our grammar-based mechanism does not (generally) support simple scalability of discovered neural architectures (\eg, repetition of building blocks).
+Finally, our search strategy, \acrshort{search-strategy}, is sample-based and therefore \emph{computationally intensive} (search costs for up to 40 GPU days for our longest search runs).
+While it would benefit from weight sharing, current weight sharing approaches are not directly applicable due to the exponential increase of architectures and the consequent memory requirements.
+We discuss this issue further in \cref{sec:space_complexity}.